jtp184/inkblot/README.md

 # You can also record all button activity within a timeframe

 Inkblot::Buttons.get_raw_input(3) # => [[], [0], [0, 1]...]

+# Unexports GPIO and releases it for other use
+Inkblot::Buttons.release
 ```

 Usually, you'll use the buttons with a display component.
 Components may have their own defined button actions, and the Buttons class can access them.